 If the applicant is a local community, the local government is involved in the administration of the project.

 For Rental Projects:

-- Potential sites have been identified in the application. - If not a Supportive Housing Development project, there is a demonstrated capacity to secure financial arrangements which exceed threshold. - The applicant has experience in rental housing oversight and staff with demonstrated development experience.
+If not a Supportive Housing Development project, there is a demonstrated capacity to secure financial arrangements which exceed threshold.

+The applicant has experience in rental housing oversight and staff with demonstrated development experience.